scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 ## How to handle exceptions

-When executing a transaction by using multiple transaction manager instances, you may also need to handle exceptions properly.
+When executing a transaction by using multiple transaction manager instances, you will also need to handle exceptions properly.
 If you don't handle exceptions properly, you may face anomalies or data inconsistency.

 For instance, in the example code in [Execute a transaction by using multiple transaction manager instances](#execute-a-transaction-by-using-multiple-transaction-manager-instances), multiple transaction managers (`transactionManager1` and `transactionManager2`) are used in a single process for ease of explanation.
 However, that example code doesn't include a way to handle exceptions.